-Write a one to two-minute exchange/conversation - one person plays the pharmacist, and the other is a person with gout.
-Refer back to the CLASStime article for ideas: for example, a person comes to pick up their prescription of allopurinol or colchicine; a person asks for more NSAIDs for their gout flares; an interaction that doesn't go to plan.
+Write a one to two-minute exchange/conversation - one person plays the pharmacist, and the other is a person prescribed Humira or Amgevita.
+Refer back to the CLASStime article for ideas: for example, a person comes to pick up their prescription of Humira or Amgevita; a person wants to know why their medicine has changed; an interaction that doesn't go to plan.

-If you want to include a third person in the role play, they could play a member of the patient's whanau or another support person.
+If you want to include a third person in the role play, they could play a member of the patient's whānau or another support person.